maiahmed10/AI-QA-App/README.md

 # 🤖 AI QA Testing Platform

-> An AI-powered QA platform for automating API testing, generating test cases, validating responses, and tracking test execution results.
+> An AI-powered QA platform designed to simplify API testing through AI-assisted test case generation, execution, and result analysis.

 ## 🚀 Overview

-**AI QA Testing Platform** is an AI-powered application designed to simplify API testing and reduce repetitive manual QA work.
+**AI QA Testing Platform** is an AI-powered QA application that helps automate API testing and make test execution easier to manage.

-The platform allows users to create and manage test cases, execute API tests, analyze the results, and track testing history through an interactive dashboard.
+The platform allows users to create test cases, generate testing scenarios using AI, execute API requests, validate the results, and track testing activity through an interactive dashboard.

-The project was developed as the **Final Project for the AI MicroMind Summer Training Program 2026**, using the MicroMind Base SaaS Template and MicroMind Core for the AI-powered testing workflow.
+This project was developed as the **Final Project for the AI MicroMind Summer Training Program 2026**.

 ---